rhermsen/PVOutput_extra/README.md

 Python script to upload voltage (v6) and and consumption (v3, v4) data, obtained from a HomeWizard P1 meter, to PVOutput.org.

-The script makes use of modules provided by: https://pypi.org/project/python-homewizard-energy/ https://github.com/homewizard/python-homewizard-energy
+The script makes use of modules provided by:<br>
+https://pypi.org/project/python-homewizard-energy/
+https://github.com/homewizard/python-homewizard-energy